Ghosting?!

 • Okay, maybe write a second and (important!) final message.
 You can find closure on your own.
 However, it helps some people to write a goodbye message.
 Something like: ‘You didn’t get back to me when I asked, so I’m assuming you don’t want any more contact.
 I would have liked you to tell me that instead of breaking off contact without any communication.
 Take care.
 Please note: This message is not intended to insult the ghost, to convince them to come back or to write a reply after all.
 So pay attention to your expectations here.
 The aim of this message is to make you feel better about yourself.

-• Accept that you have been ghosted – and allow your emotions.
+• Accept that you have been ghosted – and allow yourself to feel your emotions.
 Anger, disappointment, sadness, shame, … Only by allowing ourselves to experience these emotions will they pass and we can (sooner or later) let go of the stressful thoughts and feelings.

 • Do something good for yourself.
 Be kind to yourself.
 You can’t control the person who ghosted you; you can only control your reaction.
 Treat yourself to 8 hours of sleep and a massage.
 Buy yourself your favorite foods, go for a walk in nature, give yourself a hug.
 Whatever makes you feel good.